 “Guuully!!!…Gully!
 Where are yooou?!”
 Jemima called out.
 She was often calling out for that renegade cat of her’s.
 It was only about an hour ago that Jemima had seen Gully wrestling with a large crow on the grass, just outside the back door of her house.
 Gully was a keen and savvy hunter but a large, fully grown crow was quite the match for the small, white patchy cat.

 Jemima continued to search the garden to see if she could find Gully feasting on his prize, if he had indeed won the fight that is?…Gully was nowhere to be seen but Jemima did notice that there was an unusually large flock of crows circling overhead.
-She looked up at the big black birds and shuddered at the shrieking flock.
+She looked up at the big black birds and shuddered at the shrieking murder.
 They appeared quite intimidating in such a large number, and cast a creepy rotating shadow on the patio floor as they flew.
 She then saw one of the largest crow’s dive-bomb into the open trunk of the dead tree that governed the end of the garden.

 What are those crows up to? she thought to her self curiously as she gazed up at the swirling black mass.
 Jemima’s curiosity got the better of her so she ran over to the tree and peered through the hollow nook on the front of the trunk.
 She froze in terror with what she saw...